 Pedestrians hit by a car or motorcycle must file a No-Fault application within 30 days of the accident.
-Unlike an accident with two cars, a pedestrian must file a file a No-Fault application with the insurance company insuring the car which struck you.
+No-Fault is the insurance that pays for your medical bills, transportation to doctors, drugs, lost wages, and household help.

-Since information you enter on the No-Fault application can hurt your case, it’s better to let us do it for you.
+Since the information you enter on the No-Fault application can hurt your case, it’s better to let us do it for you.

 “Legally Serious” Injury

 Like any other car accident, a pedestrian must prove that he or she has a “legally serious” injury.
 The definition of a “legally serious” injury is extremely confusing and difficult to prove even for many lawyers.
-We have been extremely successful proving that our clients sustained a “legally serious” injury.
-We have not had a case which was dismissed for failing to prove a “legally serious” injury.
+We have been extremely successful in proving that our clients sustained a “legally serious” injury.
+We have not had a case that was dismissed for failing to prove a “legally serious” injury.

 An often overlooked injury with pedestrian accidents is a closed head injury.
 You may have hit your head and had a concussion.
-This is an injury which is extremely serious and can be worth more than $1 Million.
+This is an injury that is extremely serious and can be worth more than $1 Million.

 Head injuries are often overlooked because the pain from a concussion can go away but the injured victim usually doesn’t understand the symptoms which often never go away.
-Even the treating doctors usually overlook these symptoms because the injury is in a different medical field than the doctor.
+Even treating doctors usually overlook these symptoms because the injury is in a different medical field than the doctor.

-When you have a serious injury, your medical bills will easily be over $50,000 and there may be a lien against your case to recoup the money paid for your medical bills.
+When you have a serious injury, your medical bills can easily be over $50,000 and there may be a lien against your case to recoup the money paid for your medical bills.
 We had a client who was a quadriplegic after she was struck by a car.
-Her medical bills at a NYS hospital were originally near $1,000,000.
+Her medical bills at an NYS hospital were originally near $1,000,000.
 NYS sought to get the money back and we were successful in getting NYS to waive the entire lien so nothing was repaid.

 NO Legal Fee for Estate Work for Wrongful Death!